Live (Thunder album): Promotion and release

 The Live video album was released in Japan on 28 March and in the UK on 30 March.
-The video features 16 of the 25 tracks featured on the live album, while special editions were released with a bonus CD featuring 12 recordings.
+The video has 16 of the 25 tracks featured on the live album, while special editions were released with a bonus CD featuring 12 recordings.
 The Live video album debuted at number 33 on the UK Music Video Chart, peaking at number 10 the following week.
 Several tracks were later featured on the live compilation album The Best of Thunder Live!, released in 2004.
 Live was promoted on a concert tour beginning with a European stint starting in Paris on 3 March, followed by a leg of UK shows between 11 May and 11 June, two European festival appearances, and a short Japanese run of dates between 30 June and 4 July.
 The band also played as a support act for Status Quo in Europe between 17 April and 7 May.